Matador Network

 Matador Network is a North American digital media company based in San Francisco focused on travel, outdoor adventure, food, nightlife, language learning and culture.

-In 2023, Matador Network launched GuideGeek, a travel assistant using generative artificial intelligence technology from OpenAI.
+The company also operates GuideGeek, a travel assistant using generative artificial intelligence technology from OpenAI.
 The technology has both a free consumer version, and a white-label version for destination marketing organizations.

 History

-The company was officially founded on April 28, 2006, by CEO Ross Borden and Ben Polansky.
+The company was founded in 2006 by CEO Ross Borden and Ben Polansky.
 Borden went on a trip with friends right after college, and one of the destinations was a volcano named Misti near Arequipa, Peru.
 After they visited the volcano, they sent an email of all the photos they had taken to many friends and family members; Borden was inspired to create a platform for sharing travel experiences.

 The business opened up to include travel writers and influencers within its network.
 In addition to its online publications, it creates content for brands in partnership with influencers and distributes the content to its audience.

 During the COVID-19 pandemic, Matador Network pivoted to content focused on road trips and domestic travel.
 In 2021, the company launched Matador Creators where creators can set up their profiles and apply for press trips or campaigns from brands.
 Matador Creators has members with occupations including writers, bloggers, photographers, filmmakers and producers.

 GuideGeek

 In late 2022, Matador Network gained early access to the latest ChatGPT technology and began using it to build a tool for travel planning.
 In spring 2023, the company launched GuideGeek, a free A.I.-powered travel assistant.
 Users message the free service on Instagram, WhatsApp and Facebook Messenger.
 Travelers can specify their budget and needs to generate custom itineraries.

 Matador Network has a team of human curators monitoring conversations to steer them back on track if the AI gets off course.
 Using this technique, known as reinforcement learning from human feedback (RLHF), the accuracy of GuideGeek has increased to 98%.
-Destinations such as Greece, Estes Park, Colorado and Illinois have partnered with Matador Network for custom versions of the AI technology.
+Destinations such as New York City, New Zealand and Greece have partnered with Matador Network for custom versions of the AI technology.